CodeForBaltimore/Bmore-Responsive/docs/QuickStart.md

 ## Step 1 - Install Required Software
 In order to follow this quick start guide you'll need to make sure you have the following software installed on your machine:

 - **Node.js** - You can confirm you have Node.js by executing `node -v` at a command line.
 If your machine replies with a version number like `13.8.0` then you have Node.js installed.
 If you need to install Node.js, head on over to [Nodejs.org](https://nodejs.org/).

+**Note:** Currently, there is known incompatibility with Node v14.X that prevents DB connectivity.
+DO NOT USE Node v14.x.

 - **Docker Desktop with DockerHub access** - Docker is not technically required to run BMore Responsive, but this guide uses Docker to get up and running quickly.
 You can confirm that you have Docker Desktop by executing `docker -v` at a command line.
 If your machine replies with a version number like `Docker version 19.03.8, build afaca4b` then you have Docker Desktop installed.
 If you need to install Docker Desktop, head on over to the [Docker Desktop page](https://www.docker.com/products/docker-desktop).

 ## Step 2 - Install